lxml/lxml/README.rst

 -------------------

 Most people who use lxml do so because they like using it.
-If you like it, send us a flattr.
+If you want to show us that you like it, send us a flattr.

 .. class:: center